onap/integration/docs/docs_vfw_edgex_k8s.rst

               "service-id": "vfw-k8s"
   }

-Add subscription to service type to the customer (Demonstration in this case  which was already created by running the robot demo scripts)
+Add subscription service info to the service type of the customer.

 ::